MILES THIS WEEK: 25ish

 Cute boy: I was gonna go get a soda.
 Do you want one?

-My brain: There are 170 calories in a can of Mountain Dew and the machine is constantly out of Diet Coke because Mrs. Williamson that selfish whore keeps drinking it all and I want to bite her in the face.
+My brain: There are 170 calories in a can of Mountain Dew and the machine is constantly out of Diet Coke because Mrs. Williamson that selfish bastard keeps drinking it all and I want to bite her in the face.

 I have, of course, taken some liberties here.
 I.e., boys at my middle school wouldn’t be caught dead talking to us ladies. <Also, insert sad-clown joke here about how cute boys still don’t buy me drinks.
 Wawawaawaaaaaaaaa.>